fabanc/pyvoronoi/README.md

 # pyvoronoi

-A wrapper for Boost's Voronoi diagram library
+A wrapper for Boost's Voronoi diagram library.
+The full documentation of the Boost Voronoi API is available [here](https://www.boost.org/doc/libs/1_75_0/libs/polygon/doc/voronoi_main.htm).

 ## Install

+The install have been tested on Windows and Linux Ubuntu.
+If you notice any issue on Mac, reach out to me, I am interested in making sure it works for you.

 ### Dependencies